Eye of the Needle: Book Review

 During World War Two, a ruthless German spy in Britain learns the secrets of D-Day and must escape back to Germany to change the course of the war.
-But when he is shipwrecked on a small Scottish island he meets a woman who might just be a match for him.
+But when he’s shipwrecked on a small Scottish island, he meets a woman who might just be a match for him.

 Eye of the Needle: Plot Summary

 Warning: My reviews include spoilers.
 Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 It’s 1940.
 Henry Faber is a German spy in Britain, codenamed ‘The Needle’.

 Faber is halfway through radioing information to Berlin when his widowed landlady, who’s in love with him, lets herself into his room.
 Faber thinks she will realise that he is a spy, so he kills her.
 Afterwards, he assumes a prepared backup identity.

 Meanwhile, a young British woman, Lucy, marries an RAF officer, David Rose.
 Leaving their wedding, David drives too fast and crashes into a lorry.
 Lucy only sustains bruises, but David has to have both legs amputated.
 They move to Storm Island, off the east coast of Scotland, to recuperate.
 David can’t come to terms with his injury and his moodiness means they become estranged.
 Lucy takes comfort in bringing up her son, who she conceived before the accident.
 The only other occupant of the island is Tom, a shepherd, who has a radio to stay in contact with the mainland.